jbadson/render_controller/README.md

 ## Usage Considerations
 The basic usage of RenderController should be fairly straightforward, but there are a few things to be aware of.
 ### Project File Setup
-Because your project will be rendered in parallel on multiple nodes, you must ensure that the file paths to all linked objects (textures, imports, etc) are located in the same place on every node.
+Because your project will be rendered in parallel on multiple nodes, the file paths to all linked objects (textures, imports, etc) must be the same on every node.
 The easiest way to do this is to keep all of your project dependencies on shared storage (see above) that is accessible from all nodes.
 If you're unable to do that (e.g. you want to edit projects on a fast local SSD), then always use relative file paths for all linked dependencies and don't forget to copy the latest versions of your dependencies to shared storage before rendering.
 You should also configure your project files to save render output to a location on shared storage or you will have to have some other way of retrieving rendered frames.

 ### Browsing for Files in Web UI
 When creating a new render job, the `Browse` button probably does not do what you expect.
-Because render projects often consist of a large nubmer of files and most 3D software does not enforce any sort of project structure, it's difficult to anticipate how users might organize their projects.
+Because render projects often consist of a large number of files and most 3D software does not enforce any sort of project structure, it's difficult to anticipate how users might organize their projects.
 And since RenderController expects all render nodes to have access to [shared storage](#Shared Filesystem) anyway, we sidestep this complexity by __restricting the file browser to the contents of shared storage *as seen by the RenderController server*, not the user's local machine.__ RenderController does not move or modify project files at all.
-The browser is simply a way to specify the path to files that should alread be accessible on the render nodes.
+The browser is simply a way to specify the path to files that should already be accessible on the render nodes.
 The assumption is that every render node, the server, and the user's workstation all have the shared filesystem mounted in the same location.
-If so, this will be transparent because all project paths will be the same.
+If so, this will be transparent because all project paths will be the same everywhere.
 If you choose not to work from the shared filesystem, you will have to copy you project and all of its dependencies with relative paths intact to the shared filesystem using SSH, NFS, FTP, or whatever method you prefer before RenderController will be able to see it.

 ### Multiple Render Passes
 If your project file includes multiple passes or layers, the render node progress bars in the web UI may go to 100% for each pass.
 This does not affect the overall render progress bar or indicate a problem with the render.
 It happens because the server reads progress directly from the command line output and does not examine the project file to determine how many layers it might have.
-The server only uses this progress information for showing the progress bar in the web UI.
+The server only uses this progress information for showing the progress bars in the web UI.
 Frame completion is not registered until a frame is saved to disk.

 ### Stopped Renders and the Render Queue
 When a render has been manually stopped by a user, it is assigned the status `Stopped`.
-This means that the render can only be started manually.
+This means that the render can only be re-started manually.
 If you want to place the job back in queue to be rendered automatically, use the `Return to Queue` button to reset the status to `Waiting`.

 ### Disabling a Node While Rendering
-If you disable a render node while it has a frame actively rendering, that frame will be allowed to finish but no new frames will be assigned.
+If you disable a render node while it is actively rendering a frame, that frame will be allowed to finish but no new frames will be assigned to the node.

 ## REST API Reference